semoglou/Machine-Learning-Customer-Segmentation/README.md

 # ML Online Retail Analysis & Customer Segmentation

 This repository contains the Machine Learning Project, which is part of my MSc in Business Mathematics.
-It focuses on leveraging machine learning techniques to analyze and segment customers based on their purchasing behaviors from the Online Retail Data Set available at the UCI Machine Learning Repository.
+The project focuses on leveraging machine learning techniques for customer segmentation.
+By analyzing and segmenting customers based on their purchasing behaviors, this project aims to derive valuable insights from the Online Retail Data Set available at the UCI Machine Learning Repository.

 ***